creative-tutorials/pickfriend/README.md

 ## Copyright

-Copyright © 2020 Pick.
+Copyright © 2020 Pick DEV.
 All rights reserved.

 ## Built with

 [Next.js by **Vercel**](https://nextjs.org)

+#

+## ℹ Information

+This project was built by a group of students.
+We're Young and Creative Developers.